mvkara/MkBundleAssemblyScanner/README.md

 This will create a binary called ./MkBundleAssemblyScanner with the DLL's embedded from output.log.
 The skip-scan and nodeps are required to turn off the mkbundle assembly scanner and use the output.log file instead.

+## How to get it ##

+Releases are made on GitHub at: https://github.com/mvkra/MkBundleAssemblyScanner/releases